Check out our article: The 6 Keys to SaaS Success In China

-Like most of its online activity, China regulates its online environment more strictly than in the rest of the world.
+Like most of its online activity, China regulates its online environment more strictly than the rest of the world.
 To even create a company website, you need licensing, registration, and authorization from the government.
-So setting up a web-based Software as a Service (SaaS) product is possible for a foreign company, but requires some assistance, additional steps and considerations:
+So setting up a web-based Software as a Service (SaaS) product, or a Platform as a Service (PaaS) is possible for a foreign company but requires some assistance, additional steps and considerations:

 Licensing for SaaS in China